Quotes #17: The Eternal Conflict: Famous Quotes on Religion and Science

 obstacles on our adventurous way up."

-basis than never understanding anything.
-For anyone who had experienced
+have no other basis than never understanding anything.
+For anyone who had

-just once the perfect understanding of one single thing and had truly
+experienced just once the perfect understanding of one single thing and had

 other truths of which he understands nothing."